Lung Biopsy

 Submit request or call to make an appointment.

-You may be preparing for a lung biopsy after a lung cancer screening raised a cause for concern with your doctor.
+You may be preparing for a lung biopsy procedure after a lung cancer screening raised a cause for concern with your doctor.

 While lung nodules are rarely lung cancer, the advantages of early treatment make testing many nodules worthwhile.
 To test the nodule, a small sample of tissue needs to be removed and examined under a microscope by a pathologist.

 A biopsy can help pinpoint the cause of a lung nodule, mass or other pulmonary condition.
-Other conditions that may require a biopsy include sarcoidosis, interstitial lung disease, infection and types of pneumonia.
+Other conditions that may require a biopsy include sarcoidosisinterstitial lung disease, infection and types of pneumonia.

 Depending on your condition and the location of the tissue to be sampled, a biopsy can be performed in number of ways, ranging from a needle biopsy, under sedation, to surgery or a minimally invasive robotic-assisted bronchoscopy.
-Once the sample is taken, it is examined by pathologists to help your physician make a diagnosis.
+Once the tissue sample is taken, it is examined by pathologists to help your physician make a diagnosis.

 Robotic-assisted Bronchoscopy

-Norton Healthcare pulmonologists, oncologists and others use robotic-assisted bronchoscopy to reach more parts of the lung with greater precision to collect samples from lung nodules and other tissue.
+Norton Healthcare pulmonologists, oncologists and others use robotic-assisted bronchoscopy to reach more parts of the lung with greater precision to collect abnormal lung tissue samples from lung nodules and other tissue.
 In some cases, the tissue can be evaluated and the mass removed during the procedure.
 This can relieve you of having to wait for test results, then schedule another procedure.

 Before the development of minimally invasive robotic-assisted bronchoscopy, many nodules required surgical biopsies.
 With the minimally-invasive procedure, more nodules can be tested, and we have more opportunity to catch lung cancer at a very early stage when it’s most treatable.